Krueske/AQuilt/README.md

 ## AQuilt Download

-You can download the AQuilt model (Lora) from this link:[link]
+You can download the AQuilt model after anonymity period from this link:[link]

-You can download the AQuilt-Inspection model (Lora) from this link:[link]

 Notes：

 - AQuilt is trained based on the Qwen2.5-7B-base model.
 You need to merge the downloaded Lora file with Qwen2.5-7B-base to obtain the complete AQuilt model.
-- The AQuilt-Inspection model is further trained based on the AQuilt model.
-You need to merge the downloaded Lora file with AQuilt to obtain the complete AQuilt-Inspection model.

 ## Environment Setup